 Are you new to photography?
 Are you wondering what all the buttons and dials on your camera are for?
 Do you want to know how to use the potential of your EOS camera to take creative photos?
 Then Understanding EOS is for you.
 It teaches you how to use your EOS camera to take beautiful photos by exploring the settings that you need to know how to use to get started.
 You’ll learn what exposure modes, Picture Style and white balance do and how you can use them, plus the importance of composition, lighting and post-processing.

 Understanding Lenses: Part II

 Understanding Lenses: Part II continues where Part I left off.
 It shows you how to get the best out of your normal and telephoto lenses with subjects such as people, landscape, travel and close-up work.
-You also get the Everything EOS Ef and Ef-S Lens Guide, listing every Canon Ef and Ef-S ever made, including discontinued models, along with their specification.
+It also covers the Image Stabiliser, autofocus micro-adjustment, Canon extenders and the various types of Canon autofocus motors.
 This eBook explores the creative and practical aspects of some of Canon’s most exciting lenses.

 Understanding Lenses: Part I

 Lenses are the ‘eyes’ of your camera.
 Once you understand how lenses ‘see’ you can harness their creative potential to create eye-catching and dramatic images.

 Understand Lenses: Part I teaches you how to get the best out of your kit and wide-angle lenses to photograph subjects such as people, architecture and the landscape.
 Part technical and buyers guide, it also explores the technologies behind Canon’s lens range, and tells you everything you need to know about buying new lenses – including why you don’t have to spend a fortune on a new lens to get good image quality.